ukncsc/lme/docs/troubleshooting.md

 ### Events not forwarding from Domain Controllers
 Permissions on logs for Domain Controllers need further adjustment, [see this blog post](https://rockyprogress.wordpress.com/2011/12/04/security-event-log-collection-from-a-domain-controller/).
 Note the NCSC is not responsible for the content of external sites.

+### Importing the Kibana dashboard hangs
+Importing the dashboard is described in [section 4.1.1](https://github.com/ukncsc/lme/blob/master/docs/chapter4.md#411-import-initial-dashboards).
+First, ensure you have modified the latest dashboards file from Github to replace `ChangeThisDomain` with your Kibana server’s DNS name.
+Note that it’s imperative that you keep the trailing backslash (e.g. `https://kibanahostname.example.com\`) otherwise importing the file to Kibana will hang.
+This is discussed more in [issue #74](https://github.com/ukncsc/lme/issues/74).